 When Will Mount Auburn, IA Small Claims Hearing be?

 Once a case is filed in Mount Auburn, IA small claims court, the hearing will be scheduled within 30- 70 days.
-You must serve the small claims lawsuit on the defendant at least 15 days before the hearing if the defendant lives or resides within Mount Auburn, IA county.
+You must serve the small claims cases on the defendant at least 15 days before the hearing if the defendant lives or resides within Mount Auburn, IA county.
 If the defendant resides outside of Mount Auburn, IA county, you must serve them at least 20 days before the hearing.
 Make sure to File "Proof of Service" at least 5 days before the hearing.

 How To Prepare For A Small Claims Court Hearing in Mount Auburn, IA?